callable-ltd/cal-jambonz-rust/README.md

 ## Acknowledgments 🙏

-- [Jambonz](https://jambonz.org/) & Dave Horton, for providing an kick ass open-source communications platform
+- [Jambonz](https://jambonz.org/) and Dave Horton, for providing a kick ass open-source communications platform

+## TODO List 📝

+Future enhancements planned for this library:

+- 🔄 Implement Jambonz REST API client for account management
+- ⚡ Add support for real-time call control
+- 📚 Create comprehensive documentation with more examples